 One of the hard-to-recycle items covered by the $3 fee is cigarette butts—one of the most common forms of trash just about anywhere on the planet.
 I love it!
 They also accept items for reuse, such as glasses and pairs of shoes.
 A few of the HTR items, such as bike tires, cost extra.

 Another thing I love about Sustainability is that they employ people with disabilities.
 They’re an organization worth supporting.

-I’m still discovering how recycling works here.
-The house where I’m staying has curbside recycling, and glass can be taken to Ripple Glass locations throughout the city.
+The house where I’m staying has curbside recycling (all plastic containers, lids on; milk and other plastic-lined cartons; almost all types of paper; metal cans and foil and tins).
+NO plastic bags, Styrofoam, or glass.
+Glass bottles ONLY can be taken to Ripple Glass locations throughout the city.
 See the bottom of this page for items that may be recycled at local Whole Foods stores.

-KCMO lists these recycling centers, which are run by Bridging the Gap with the help of volunteers.
+Bridging the Gap runs several recycling centers with the help of volunteers.
 A Household Hazardous Waste facility, run by KC Water Services, is located at the Deramus recycling center.

 Check with Recycle Spot for more information about recycling in Kansas City, Missouri.

 Here’s a recycling drop-off center I found through Recycle Spot, located in Grandview, Missouri.